sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Oracle to PostgreSQL.md

 2. What should be included in the POC?

-3. How will PostgreSQL save them on licensing costs?
+3. How will Azure Database for PostgreSQL save them on licensing costs?

 *Schema and data movement*